ahmadk953/threads-clone/README.md

 Documentation for this project can be found at the [Wiki](https://github.com/ahmadk953/threads-clone/wiki)

-## How to Access the Site
+## Accessing the Site

-You can access the site by going to [the website](https://threads-clone-one-chi.vercel.app/).
+You can access the site by going to [the vercel link](https://threads-clone-one-chi.vercel.app/).

 ## Credits & Resources